-I can honestly say that it is my students who have taught me how to teach: I watched their efforts and devised ways for them to grasp the next step.
+I can honestly say my students taught me to teach: I watched their efforts and devised ways for them to grasp the next step.

 When they grasped the next step, I’d try the next step after that, and if they failed, I’d go back to the last step, all the while entertaining them and informing them, and most of all, playing the piano for them to show what awaited if they kept trying.

 Music is either pleasurable or it isn’t, especially to a five year old.
 If you make music fun, students keep trying.
 A piano teacher, especially of children, must necessarily function somewhere in between a game show host and a drill sergeant.

 A music teacher should never express disapproval to a student who has made an honest effort on the complex problems presented in the average piano lesson book.
 When a student fails, it is the teacher who has failed to present the material properly or in an interesting manner.

 One rule I have discovered is that students learn things when they are good and ready to, and it’s up to the teacher to give them the skills that make them ready to master the next step.
 Patience to a piano teacher may mean months of strategy.

 The student is always right; if the method fails, the method is wrong.

 Reading music by numbers, improvising and studying chords is so natural to students that they can do it without exhaustion: they feel a rise in self-esteem.
 Improvisation exercises allow a student to make satisfying music outside of the crushing limits of conventional music notation.
 Anyone can improvise music, given certain basic skills.